-An applicant for admission to a degree program must complete all of the following:
+An applicant for admission to a degree program must submit all of the following:

-- 1. Complete and electronically submit the online application - Submit a statement of intent through the online application system - Submit a curriculum vitae or resumé through the online application system - Arrange for three (3) letters of recommendation to be submitted through the online recommendation system associated with the online application - Submit unofficial transcripts from each post-secondary institution through the online application.
+- 1. Online application - 2.
+Statement of intent - 3.
+Curriculum vitae or resumé - 4.
+Three (3) letters of recommendation - Unofficial transcripts from each post-secondary institution attended.
+(Official transcripts are required upon matriculation.) - 6.
+Portfolio of work in digital form (submitted by email to the School of Architecture).
+Detailed information about the portfolio requirements is available on the Graduate Programs admissions page of the School of Architecture's website - Application fee by credit card, check, or money order using the payment system associated with the online application system - Official Test of English as a Foreign Language (TOEFL) , International English Language

-- (Official transcripts are required upon matriculation.) - 6.
-Submit a portfolio of work in digital form to the School of Architecture.
-Detailed information about the portfolio requirements is available on the Graduate Programs admissions page of the School of Architecture's website - Submit the application fee by credit card, check, or money order using the payment system associated with the online application system - 8.
-Graduate Record Examination (GRE) General Test scores are not required or requestedArrange for submission of official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores if the applicant's native language and/or language of college instruction is not English
+Testing System (IELTS), or Duolingo English Test (DET) scores if the applicant's native language and/or language of undergraduate/previous master's degree instruction is not English